Top Westchester County Assault Lawyers

 Justification must be raised as a defense by the criminal defense attorney.
 Once raised, the District Attorney has the burden of establishing that the accused was not justified with proof beyond a reasonable doubt.

-Self Defense Law in Westchester Criminal Cases
+What is the Self Defense Law in Westchester?

 In New York State the law of self-defense requires that a person may use physical force upon another individual when, and to the extent that he reasonably believes it to be necessary to defend himself (or someone else) from what he reasonably believes to be the use or imminent use of unlawful physical force by such individual.